SapientNitroLA/carousel-planning/planning.md

 Data, if any, to be passed to subscribed listeners.

 #### subscribe( channel, method ) ####
 Assign an event listener to named event.
+Returns token which can be later used with unsubscribe method to remove this subscription.

 **channel**
 Type: `String`